istio/istio/mixer/deploy/kube/README.md

 ## OPTIONAL: Running a local registry for development
-`localregistry.yaml` is a copy of Kubernete's local registry addon, and is included to make it easier to test the mixer server by allowing a developer to push docker images locally rather than to some remote registry.
+`localregistry.yaml` is a copy of Kubernete's local registry addon, and is included to make it easier to test Mixer by allowing a developer to push docker images locally rather than to some remote registry.
 Run the registry (`kubectl apply -f ./deploy/kube/localregistry.yaml`), and update `mixer.yaml` to use the image `localhost:5000/mixer`.
 After the registry server is running, expose it locally by executing: